prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 | auctionKeyMaxChars | integer | Specifies the maximum number of characters the system can add to ad server targeting. |
 | alwaysIncludeDeals | boolean | If [enableSendAllBids](#setConfig-Send-All-Bids) is false, set this value to `true` to ensure that deals are sent along with the winning bid |

+{: .alert.alert-info :}
+Note that this feature overlaps and can be used in conjunction with [sendBidsControl.bidLimit](/dev-docs/publisher-api-reference.html#setConfig-Send-Bids-Control).

 ##### Details on the auctionKeyMaxChars setting

 Below is an example config containing `auctionKeyMaxChars`: